Beyond Sunk Costs: Boosting LLM Pre-training Efficiency via Orthogonal Growth of Mixture-of-Experts: Conclusion

 \section{Conclusion}

-In this work, we propose a systematic framework for model growth, addressing the computational cost problem in large language model pretraining.
-We demonstrate that pre-trained checkpoints, often considered disposable assets, can be effectively "recycled" to create larger and more capable models, thus preserving their significant sunk cost.
-We identify optimal strategies for two orthogonal growth dimensions in Mixture-of-Experts (MoE) models, establish a scaling principle that growing from a more converged checkpoint yields superior final performance, and demonstrate that our framework is highly scalable.
-By redefining pre-trained checkpoints as valuable foundations for future growth, our methods contribute to a more sustainable and accessible path for pre-training Large Language Models.
+This work presents a systematic framework for model growth, addressing the computational cost problem in Large Language Model (LLM) pre-training.
+We demonstrate that pre-trained checkpoints, often considered disposable intermediate assets, can be effectively ``recycled" to create larger and more capable models, thus preserving their significant sunk cost.
+Our research identifies optimal strategies for two orthogonal growth dimensions in Mixture-of-Experts (MoE) models, establishes a scaling principle that growing from a more converged checkpoint yields superior final performance, and shows that our framework is highly scalable.
+These methods contribute to a more computationally sustainable ecosystem, paving the way for more efficient and democratized access to frontier-scale model pre-training.